nicknovitski/tabletop/README.markdown

 Decks are essentially weighted hashes with a random #draw method.
 You can put whatever hashable object you like in a deck (there's no Card class yet) as a key to a value that indicates the number of copies of that object in the deck.

+#### #draw
-#draw returns another deck, and reduces the number of cards in the original deck appropriately.
+This method returns another deck, and reduces the number of cards in the original deck appropriately.

       d = Deck.new
       d["card A"] = 20